 The Mesquite S.W.A.T.
 Team is ready to respond 24 hours a day, 7 days a week.

-The main purpose of the School Resource Officer is a triad concept of Law Enforcement Officer, Law Related Educator, and Law Related Counselor.
-Designed to bridge the gap between Law enforcement and community’s youth.
-He is often the first responder to incidents that occur at the schools.
-The simple presence of a School Resource Officer on campus helps deter criminal behavior.
+The main purpose of the School Resource Officer (SRO) is a triad concept of Law Enforcement Officer, Law Related Educator, and Law Related Counselor.
+Designed to bridge the gap between Law enforcement and the community’s youth, he is often the first responder to incidents that occur at the schools.
+The simple presence of a School Resource Officer on campus helps deter criminal behavior and provides students and staff with a positive connection with the Mesquite Police Department.

 The Mesquite Police Department K-9 Unit deals in narcotics detection, search and apprehension of offenders.
 Properly trained and handled Police K-9 dogs, give Law Enforcement officers one of the finest tools in the prevention and detection of crimes.